etendosoftware/docs/compiled_docs.md

 ## Article URL:
  https://docs.etendo.software/latest/developer-guide/etendo-copilot/available-tools/ocr-tool
 ## Article Content:
+### Optical Character Recognition (OCR) Tool

+:octicons-package-16: Javapackage: com.etendoerp.copilot.ocrtool

 #### Overview

-Optical Character Recognition (OCR) Tool is a tool that recognizes text from images or pdfs.
-It is a tool that can be used in Copilot Apps to extract information from images or pdfs that are uploaded to the chat.
+The Optical Character Recognition (OCR) Tool is a tool that recognizes text from images or pdfs.
+It can be used in Copilot Apps to extract information from images or pdfs that are uploaded to the chat.

 #### Functionality